-A PROGRAM FOR U9 AND U11 AGED ATHLETES
+PROGRAM FOR U9 AND U11-AGED ATHLETES

 During this period players continue to develop motor skills and coordination.
-Practices sessions should be held twice a week during the season.
+Practice sessions should be held twice a week during the season.
 Ongoing participation in compatible sports is strongly encouraged.
 The U9 Skills Program is designed to promote the continued development of physical literacy, fitness, and the basic skills required to play hockey.

-This stage is the beginning of the most important window to develop the fine motor skills on an individual technical skill basis that leads to utilizing these skills into individual and team tactics later.
+This stage is the beginning of the most important window to develop fine motor skills on an individual technical skill basis that leads to utilizing these skills in individual and team tactics later.
 During this phase, prior to the beginning of the growth spurt, players have the best opportunity to learn and begin to master fine motor skills that can be used in combination with other skills.
 In most cases, what is learned or not learned in this stage will have a very significant effect on the level of play that is achieved later.
 Players should be able to begin to transfer skills and concepts from practices to games.

 - Two-day camp